Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 • Your mouth ulcer grows more painful or red.
 This could be an indication of a bacterial infection that requires antibiotic therapy.

 If your mouth ulcers keep returning, it’s probably best to consult your doctor.
-Recurring mouth ulcers may be a sign that there are underlying health conditions such as a viral infection like cold sore virus or chickenpox.
+Recurring ulcers may be a sign that there are underlying health conditions, such as a viral infection like the cold sore virus or chickenpox.

 It could also be a sign of iron deficiency or vitamin B12 deficiency.
-In young children, mouth ulcers can be caused by a viral infection called hand, foot, and mouth disease.
+Hand, foot, and mouth disease is a viral infection that can cause mouth ulcers in young children.

 Mouth ulcers are typically round or oval sores that appear inside the mouth in the following areas: